• My Story

 This love and companionship pets give can be an incredible support for kids as they navigate the ups and downs of life, especially as they grow up.
 Having a pet can give kids someone to turn to for comfort when they are experiencing social pressures, stress at school and even feeling a little overwhelmed at home.

-Responsibility and empathy
+Responsibility and Empathy

 Pets are great for helping teach children responsibility and empathy.
 For example, you may have a younger child assist you with feeding and grooming your pet, as well as ensuring they get enough love and attention.
 While an older child may be able to take on responsibilities like feeding, daily brushing and exercising your pet.